Self Advocates Becoming Empowered (SABE) Trainers

 photo of michael

+Michael W. Thornton is an accomplished advocate who has dedicated his career to advancing the rights of people with disabilities.
+As an individual with an intellectual disability, Mr. Thornton has firsthand knowledge of the daily challenges individuals with disabilities face.
+He has been recognized throughout his career for his numerous outstanding contributions to the disability community.
 He is currently employed as the Self-Advocate Faculty Advisor of the Arkansas Leadership Education on Neurodevelopment and Related Disabilities (LEND) program.
-Additionally, he serves as an at-large member and Public Policy Committee representative of the Association of University Centers on Disabilities (AUCD) Board of Directors.
-In this role, Thornton is committed to tirelessly promoting policies that support services and resources for people with disabilities and advance disability-related research.
-Previously, he also served as the Board President of Arkansas Disability Coalition.
+He serves as an at-large member and Public Policy Committee representative of the Association of University Centers on Disabilities (AUCD) Board of Directors and is committed to promoting policies that support services and resources for people with disabilities and advance disability-related research.

 Partners and Supporters